 Why am I unlikely to walk completely normally after hip revision surgery?

 Hip revision surgery is more complex and has a greater risk of complications than the original operation.
-So, you may find that your new joint, although a big improvement on your old joint, may not improve your mobility as much as your original hip operation.
+You may find that your new joint may not improve your mobility as much as your original hip operation.

 Repeat hip operations take longer to complete, are more complex and have a greater risk of complications compared with the original operation.
-Reasons why your mobility may be affected after hip revision surgery are listed here.
+Complications that can affect mobility after hip revision surgery are listed here.

 - Infection.
 With age your immune system weakens and you're more vulnerable to infection.
 Infection causes pain and swelling, delays healing and affects your overall health.
-This may limit how much you can exercise straight after surgery, thus slowing down your recovery.
 If antibiotics don't help to clear an infection, the implant may need to be removed.

 - Scarring.
-During a repeat operation cuts are made over the original scars, so the tissue may not heal as well as before.
-Any infection may delay healing and cause scar tissue to form.
+During a repeat operation cuts may be made over the original scars, so the tissue may not heal as well as before.
 Scar tissue can make your leg muscles feel stiff and affect your walking.

 - Fragile bones.
 With age your bones become thinner, so they are more likely to fracture and there is less bone to hold the new implant in place.
 As a result, your joint is more likely to become loose or dislocate and this can affect your mobility.